hertzmann/hertzmann.github.io/_posts/2022-08-29-photography-history.md

 </figure>
 </center>

-In one of the first presentations of 1839, classical painter [Paul Delaroche](https://en.wikipedia.org/wiki/Paul_Delaroche) is reported to have blurted out “From today, painting is dead!”
+In one of the first presentations of the Daguerrotype in 1839, the great painter J. M. W. Turner said "This is the end of Art.
+I am glad I have had my day."

 # Portraiture and Other Practical Uses